 - religion and society.

-You have the option of choosing the Health track, in which coursework focuses on the health sciences, such as global health and urban health, and delves into topics including health and disease in American society, health and reproduction, medical sociology, population studies, and more.
+You have the option of choosing the Health track, in which coursework focuses on the health sciences, such as global health and urban health.
+Courses also delve into topics including health and disease in American society, health and reproduction, medical sociology, population studies and more.

-Graduates of this major often advance to master’s and PhD programs, though graduates are well prepared to enter the workforce in several professional areas, such as business, community planning, education, healthcare, law, politics and social work.
+Graduates of this major often advance to master’s and doctoral degree programs, though graduates are well prepared to enter the workforce in several professional areas, such as business, community planning, education, healthcare, law, politics and social work.